India’s 1.3 billion locked down as US reaches virus aid deal

 It is the latter cases — often requiring ventilators and specialized care — that threaten to overwhelm hospitals, which in several countries are already running short of critical equipment needed to treat patients and keep doctors and nurses safe.

 In New York, the number of cases is doubling every three days, threatening to swamp the city’s intensive care units in the weeks ahead, Gov. Andrew Cuomo said.
-The state has recorded more than 200 deaths.
+The state has recorded more than 200 deaths, or one-third of the U.S. total.

 “One of the forecasters said to me: ‘We were looking at a freight train coming across the country,'” the governor said.
 “We’re now looking at a bullet train.”